Kroc/v80/release/readme.txt

 2. CPU Instructions:
 ================================================================================
-v80 does not use standard Intel (8080) or Zilog (Z80) instruction syntax. v80's syntax was chosen to be as easy and as fast as possible to parse, but you should also find them easy to type!
+v80 does not use standard instruction syntax, i.e. Intel (8080) / Zilog (Z80),
+or MOS (6502). v80's syntax was chosen to be as easy and as fast as possible to parse, but you should also find them easy to type!

-For Z80, see the included "z80.txt" for a complete list of mnemonics with side-by-side Zilog equivalents as well as cycle-counts and flag-states for the original Z80/Z80A.
+See "z80.txt" for a complete list of Z80 mnemonics with side-by-side Zilog equivalents as well as cycle-counts and flag-states for the original Z80/Z80A.

+- use ".v80" file-extension for Z80 source code

+See "6502.txt" for a complete list of 6502 mnemonics with side-by-side MOS equivalents as well as cycle-counts and flag-states for the original 6502/6510 etc.

+- use ".v65" file-extension for 6502 source code

 If you would like to see v80 on your favourite CPU / system consider raising an issue at https://github.com/kroc/v80

 The following rules hold true throughout: